Lidar vs Ultrasonic: Sensor Comparison Guide

 Benefits of sensor fusion

 The benefits of sensor fusion are numerous.
-For example, the information collected by LiDAR sensors can be combined with ultrasonic sensor data to improve obstacle detection and localization of objects in difficult-to make out environments like dark rooms or foggy areas.
+For example, the information collected by LiDAR sensors can be combined with ultrasonic sensor data to improve obstacle detection and localization of objects in difficult-to-make-out environments like dark rooms or foggy areas.
 A less obvious benefit is that combining different types of stimuli (elevation change relative wind speed) enables a more accurate understanding of what the environment is like.

 Not sure if our sensors would be the right fit for your application?